hushmesh/slate/source/index.html.md

 # Introduction

-This is the official documentation of the HushMesh API.
+This is the official documentation of the Hushmesh API.

 ## What is the Mesh?